DevExpress/devextreme-documentation/api-reference/10 UI Components/dxCheckBox/1 Configuration/value.md

 Specifies the UI component state.

 ---
-The check box can be in one of the following states depending on the **value** property's value.
+The CheckBox can be in one of the following states depending on the **value** property's value.

 - checked
  **value** is `true`